Dwayne Davis

-Dwayne Davis (born November 27, 1989) is an American professional basketball player.
+Dwayne Davis (born November 27, 1989) is an American professional basketball player for the Trotamundos de Carabobo of the Superliga Profesional de Baloncesto (SPB).
 At 6'5", he plays as a small forward.
 Davis entered the 2013 NBA draft but was not selected in the draft's two rounds.

 College career

 Davis managed to become the first person in his family to finish high school, which allowed him to make a name in Strawberry Mansion High School, noted in the NJCAA.
 He started playing college basketball in 2009 with Redlands Community College.
 He also played college basketball at Midland College, College of Midland, until it appeared a coach who changed his life, Donnie Tyndall.
 It was really a bet on him in his youth, and gave him the chance to play in the NCAA wearing the shirt of the University of Southern Miss.

 In the 2012/13 season he averaged 16 points, 4.5 rebounds and 2.6 assists per game in 34 games with Southern Miss Golden Eagles.
 He had a success rate of 53.2% shooting two and 41.3% in threes.